NicolasSiver/nodebb-plugin-ns-awards/README.md

 - Posts.
 Every post will have a new property `nsRewards` with a list of rewards.
 - Account.
 Every account will have a new property `nsRewards` with a list of rewards.

+## Styling

+The overview page is based on Flexbox with simple CSS class name set.
+Also, all layout is based on em values.

+Key CSS Classes:

+- `ns-awards-overview__item`, container for the list item
+- `ns-awards-overview__image`, since award image is responsive, it's possible to adjust a width of image container
+- `ns-awards-overview__users`, list of the awarded users

 ## TODO